-- 8. The second factor is how she has fared since dismissal: else she may obtain unjust enrichment.
-From 4 July 1989 to 31 May 1990 she was paid unemployment benefit, though she does not say how much, and after spending over 40,000 francs on necessary computer equipment she started on 1 June 1990 to do free-lance work.
-The pleadings yield no information beyond that. - 9.
-Though the complainant alleges material injury under other heads, the evidence does not suggest that such injury, even if she did sustain it, flowed directly from Interpol's unlawful act.
+9. Though the complainant alleges material injury under other heads, the evidence does not suggest that such injury, even if he did sustain it, flowed directly from Interpol's unlawful act.
 It may therefore be discounted.

-- 10. The data at the Tribunal's disposal are therefore sparse, despite the duty of someone who alleges material injury to prove it or offer at least some cogent evidence of it. - 11.
-There was also the moral injury she did suffer.
+10. There was also the moral injury he did suffer.
 As was said in 1 above, Interpol's unlawful act consisted in breach of a basic principle that governed the transfer of its headquarters and that required giving anyone sent to Lyons the same duties and career prospects as he had had at Saint-Cloud.
-Having been with Interpol for over 19 years, the complainant had a reasonable expectation of keeping her post without further testing or competition.
-So Interpol committed a breach of good faith. - 12.
-For want of exact figures as a basis of an award the Tribunal has no choice but to set a lump-sum figure that will cover all heads of injury and reflect the complainant's seniority, pay and earning potential, yet limit the duration of Interpol's liability.
+Having been with Interpol for nearly eight years, the complainant had a reasonable expectation of keeping his post without further testing or competition.
+So Interpol committed a breach of good faith.

+11. For want of exact figures as a basis of an award the Tribunal has no choice but to set a lump-sum figure that will cover all heads of injury and reflect the complainant's seniority, pay and earning potential, yet limit the duration of Interpol's liability.

-In the circumstances a fair award of damages for the alleged injury under all heads will be 120,000 French francs.
-Since Interpol has already paid the complainant a lump sum of 65,094 francs under the impugned decision it shall pay her another 54,906 francs, plus interest thereon at the rate of 10 per cent a year as from the date of her termination.
+In the circumstances a fair award of damages for the alleged injury under all heads will be 90,000 francs.
+Since Interpol has already paid the complainant a lump sum of 60,795 francs under the impugned decision it shall pay him another 29,205 francs, plus interest thereon at the rate of 10 per cent a year as from the date of his termination.

-It shall also pay her 10,000 francs in costs.
+It shall also pay him 10,000 francs in costs.